parnic/node-screenlogic/README.md

 * `controllerConfig` - Indicates that a response to `getControllerConfig()` has been received.
 Event handler receives a [`SLControllerConfigMessage`](#slcontrollerconfigmessage) object.
 * `circuitStateChanged` - Indicates that a response to `setCircuitState()` has been received.
 Event handler receives a [`SLSetCircuitStateMessage`](#slsetcircuitstatemessage) object.
 * `setPointChanged` - Indicates that a response to `setSetPoint()` has been received.
 Event handler receives a [`SLSetHeatSetPointMessage`](#slsetheatsetpointmessage) object.
+* `loginFailed` - Indicates that a remote login attempt via supplying a system address and password to `UnitConnection` has failed likely due to the incorrect password being used.
+* `badParameter` - Indicates that a bad parameter has been supplied to a function.
+This can be triggered, for example, by sending the wrong controller ID to a `set` function.

 ### Properties